dhellmann/pymotw/PyMOTW/shelve/index.rst

 ====================

 The examples above all use the default shelf implementation.
-Using shelve.open() instead of one of the shelf implementations directly is a common usage pattern, especially if you do not care what type of database is used to store the data.
+Using :func:`shelve.open()` instead of one of the shelf implementations directly is a common usage pattern, especially if you do not care what type of database is used to store the data.
 There are times, however, when you do care.
-In those situations, you may want to use DbfilenameShelf or BsdDbShelf directly, or even subclass Shelf for a custom solution.
+In those situations, you may want to use :class:`DbfilenameShelf` or :class:`BsdDbShelf` directly, or even subclass :class:`Shelf` for a custom solution.

 .. seealso::